lebpac/lebpac.github.io/lunch.md

 **What if my child is away on lunch day?**
 If your child is absent, their order may be given to others to avoid waste.
 If you’d like to pick it up, you can do so at **noon in the multipurpose room**.
 Due to Food Safe regulations, we will not be able to store it for pick up later in the day.

+**What if my child is going on a field trip?**
+Ask your child's teacher if they will be at school during lunch.
+If your child won't be at school, you'll need to cancel your lunch order for that day before the ordering deadline.
+Lunches are not automatically cancelled.

 **What if I want to change my child's order?**
 The ordering deadline for the following week is every **Thursday at 7&nbsp;am**.
 You can change existing orders in MunchaLunch by clicking on the "Edit" button next to your order.
 After a change, you may need to make a payment or use your available MunchaLunch credit.